Background

 property is pretty obvious.
 The wire:key

-is essential for having to instances of a Livewire component on the same page, and must be unique across all instances.
+is essential for having multiple instances of a Livewire component on the same page, and must be unique across all instances.

 The relevant code in the ArticleForm